node-migrator-bot/thimble/client/documentation/api/create.md

 ### Creating a thimble instance ###

-By default when you require thimble, it will automatically create an instance:
+By default when you require thimble, it will automatically create a new instance:

     var thimble = require('thimble');